Ajdin Zeljković

-Ajdin Zeljkovic (born 26 December 1997) is a Swedish footballer who plays as a forward or winger for IFK Värnamo in Allsvenskan.
+Ajdin Zeljkovic (born 26 December 1997) is a Swedish footballer who plays as a forward or winger for FC Aktobe in the Kazakh Premier League.

 Career

 Zeljkovic began his career with local Gothenburg club Gunnilse IS.
 In 2016 he scored 15 goals in 26 games, and was picked up by GAIS.
 Here, he failed to break through and chose not to renew his contract.
 He expressed dissatisfaction with the purported wage, his playing time until then, as well as his role in the team.